-I used the following ingredients: Milk, unsalted butter, egg, sugar, salt, bread flour, and instant yeast.
+I used the following ingredients for these Buttery Dinner Rolls: Milk, unsalted butter, egg, sugar, salt, bread flour, and instant yeast.

 Did I tell you that the bread machine does most of the work?
 Well it does!
 I added all of the ingredients to the pan of the bread machine and started it on the dough cycle.
 When the dough cycle finished, I removed the dough to a floured surface.
 First, however, I weighed the finished dough – it weighed 19.58 ounces.
 I divided that by 12 since I wanted to make 12 rolls.
 The the result was 1.63 ounces.
 Yes, I’m a total nerd, and weigh everything!

 I cut the dough for the Buttery Dinner Rolls into individual 1.63 ounce portions, and formed each piece into a ball.
 Then, I placed the balls on a parchment lined 9 x 13 baking sheet.
 I tried to space them as evenly as I could.
 I placed the rolls into my warmed oven that I had heated for 1 minute and 45 seconds to allow them to rise.
 After about 45 minutes, the rolls had perfectly risen.
 I preheated my oven to 350° F, and baked the rolls for about 18 minutes, until they were golden brown.